FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/02-components-props.md

 };
 ```

-What do you think this proptype necessitates when using the component?
+What do you think this `propType` necessitates when using the component?

 ---